-Prerequisite: New image files available on /usr/local/ folder or on USB stick.
-Update tool command fullup.sh is already present together with new image files.
+Prerequisite: New file images are at the devices /tmp/-folder.
+Update tool command fullup.sh is already present, or it can be copied to target explicitly.

 Warning: All excess processes that might interfere or interrupt the update process should be terminated.